zenonet/NeopixelTcp/README.md

 There are a few client libraries for different programming languages that allow you to control the neopixel server easily.
 The main library is written in C# however there also is one for Java

-## Developer-friendly

-Thanks to its easy-to-use libraries it